hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 The Adventure Route to Quilotoa Crater Lake

 After the small community of Sigue, there will be a signboard that is marked as the “Adventure Route.”
-The grassy trail to the left begins the adventure route, otherwise keep following the road straight to reach La Moya Baja.
+The grassy trail to the left begins the adventure route, otherwise, keep following the road straight to reach La Moya Baja.

 Cross the the Sigue River via a rickety wooden bridge.
 There are plenty of markers for Quilotoa Lake.
 There is another makeshift bridge further up.
-This is the one that is sometimes destroyed due to mudslide.
-This trail is up and running as of January 2022.

 Viewpoint & Guayama San Pedro

 There’s an excellent viewpoint of the canyon below before arriving in Guayama San Pedro.
 Walk along the outskirts of town and follow the gravel path up.
-This is a fairly large ascent but you can follow a few switchbacks to help speed up the process.
-Finally, you will have those first magical glimpses of Laguna Quilotoa.

 First Quilotoa Mirador